byu-cce270/content/docs/unit2/02_for_loops_into_functions/for_hw.md

 ---

 **Purpose:** Learn how to use for loops to analyze lists.
 You will work with a list of beams and use for loops to calculate and print the deflection of the beams.
-Assume that the beams are cantilevered with point loads at some distances a from the fixed side on the left as shown in the following diagram.
+Assume that the beams are cantilevered with a point load at some distance **a** from the fixed side on the left as shown in the following diagram.

 ![image](https://www.vcalc.com/attachments/f79744e5-e005-11e3-b7aa-bc764e2038f2/CantileverBeamConcentratedloadPatanypoint-illustration.png)

-The maximum deflection at the end of the beam is given by the following equation:
+The deflection at the end of the beam is given by the following equation:

 $$\delta_{max}=\frac{Pa^2}{6EI}\left(3l-a\right)$$